-Where a proxy proposal raises a material conflict between the Adviser's interests and the Fund's interests, the Adviser will resolve the conflict by voting in accordance with the policy guidelines or at the client's directive using the recommendation of an independent third party.
-If the third party's recommendations are not received in a timely fashion, the Adviser will abstain from voting the securities held by that client's account.
+Where a proxy proposal raises a material conflict between the Adviser's interests (or its designee's interests) and the Fund's interests, the Adviser or its designee will resolve the conflict by voting in accordance with the policy guidelines or at the client's directive using the recommendation of an independent third party.
+If the third party's recommendations are not received in a timely fashion, the Adviser or its designee will abstain from voting the securities held by that client's account.
 A copy of the Adviser's proxy voting policies is attached hereto as Appendix A.